seamusdemora/PiFormulae/UsefulShellTricks.md

 8. [Use `findmnt` to check if a filesystem is mounted](https://unix.stackexchange.com/a/444553/286615); `findmnt` [explained further in this Q&A](https://stackoverflow.com/a/46025626/5395338).
 9. [Q&A: How to create a link to a directory](https://stackoverflow.com/a/9587490/5395338) - I think he got it right!
 10. [How To Read And Work On Gzip Compressed Log Files In Linux](https://itsfoss.com/read-compressed-log-files-linux/)
+10. [Using anchor ^ pattern when using less / search command](https://unix.stackexchange.com/questions/684165/using-anchor-pattern-when-using-less-search-command); find what you need in that huge `man` page